 This book sets architectural design education within its context by describing the design studio and explaining the activities that take place there.
 The realities of the design process, and the relationship between education and practice, are explored in detail.

-Want to Read saving….
+enter Want to Read saving….
 Want to Read Currently Reading Read.
 Other editions.
 Enlarge cover.
 Error rating book.
 Refresh and try again.
 Open Preview See a Problem?
 Details if other :.